AloneTogetherY/simple-pandemic-simulation/README.md

 Assumptions:<br />
 * Whether a person was sick or not can be deduced from their recovered or died status.
 * Non-infected points that near other infected points within the given distance tolerance are immediately infected.
-* Which persons recover or die are chosen randomly.
+* Which infected persons recover or die is randomly selected.
+* Persons that have already been infected and recovered cannot be infected again.